Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/PowerShell-T1059.001-Investigation/Investigation-And-Hunting/Investigation_and_Hunting.md

 ## The Process Tree – My Findings

 This part was a bit confusing at first because as shown in the screenshot, it looks like [pid 14920] powershell.exe launched [pid 8540] cmd.exe.
 But after checking the timestamps, I realised that [pid 14920] powershell.exe belonged to an earlier user session.
 The real chain of events was that [pid 8540] cmd.exe created [pid 12236] powershell.exe, which then used DownloadString with IEX (Invoke-Expression) to pull a script from GitHub and run it directly as PowerShell code.
 This confirmed that the root cause was an interactive PowerShell session started by Jenny’s remote login, not an automated task or background service.
-That was the point where the simulated attack really began.
+That was the point where the attack really began.

 [View Process Tree](Process-Tree.PNG)